 Main Claire's Itchy Feet logo

 Belize is one of the most beautiful countries I’ve ever visited, and I can’t recommend this destination enough.
-Whether you’re solo backpacking, traveling with family or on your honeymoon – Belize offers something for everyone!
+I highly recommend you travel to Belize.
+Is Belize safe for me to visit?
+Whether you’re solo backpacking, traveling with family, or on your honeymoon – Belize offers something for everyone and it is generally safe!

-I visited Belize during my five-month backpacking trip around Central America, and quickly fell in love with its gorgeous coastline, turquoise waters, and laidback Caribbean atmosphere.
-It’s truly a beach lover’s paradise.
-Belize is also home to the second largest reef in the world, the Belize Barrier Reef, and the snorkeling and diving here is absolutely world-class.
+My Belize vacation started when I visited Belize during my five-month backpacking trip around Central America, and quickly fell in love with its gorgeous coastline, turquoise waters, and laidback Caribbean atmosphere.
+For you who traveling to Belize, let me tell you, it’s truly a beach lover’s paradise.

-But that’s not all this tiny country has to offer!
+But that’s not all this tiny country has to offer when you travel to Belize!
 Away from the coast, Belize’s interior is covered with lush jungles full of natural wonders, mysterious caves, ancient Mayan cities, and incredible wildlife sanctuaries.
-The food is amazing, too, and the people of Belize are some of the friendliest I’ve ever met.

-In this guide, I’ll share my top travel tips for Belize!
+In this guide, I’ll share my top tips for Belize travel.

 Belize travel guide